kierenbeckett/astroconsole/README.md

 Note that some properties need their INDI device name including e.g. `devices.${mount_name}.reverseRa` might be `devices."EQMod Mount".reverseRa`.
 This allows multiple mounts/focusers to be used without needing to change the config file each time.

-Changes to the config take effect when reloading the web UI.
-You do not need to restart AstroConsole.
+Changes to most config takes effect when reloading the web UI.
+You only need to restart AstroConsole when changing the `webui`, `proxy` and `indi` sections.

 ### Finderscope Webcam